docker-archive/classicswarm/scheduler/filter/README.md

 * `constraint:node!=/node-[01]-id/` will match all nodes, except those with ids `node-0-id` and `node-1-id`.
 * `constraint:name!=/foo\[bar\]/` will match all nodes, except those with name `foo[bar]`.
 You can see the use of escape characters here.
 * `constraint:name==/(?i)node1/` will match all nodes named with `node1` case-insensitive.
 So 'NoDe1' or 'NODE1' will also matched.
-* `constraint:kernel>=3.0` will match all nodes with label `kernel` greater than or equal to "3.0".
-This is the string, not numeric, comparison.
-* `constraint:group<=3` will match all nodes with `group`  less than or equal to "3".
-This is also the string, not numeric, comparison.

 ## Port Filter